wak

 How To Check For Frozen Pipes This Winter

 Here, we show you how to check for frozen pipes this winter.
-In addition, we’ve outlined some preventative measures – along with advice on what to do if damage has been caused.
+We’ve outlined some preventative measures along with advice on what to do if damage has been caused.

 What are frozen pipes?